knpuniversity/symfony2-rest/knpu/episode2/validation-errors-response.md

 ## Collecting the Validation Errors

 So now we just need to collect those errors and put them into a JSON response.
-To help with that, I'm going to copy a new private function into the bottom of `ProgrammerController`:
+To help with that, I'm going to paste a new private function into the bottom of `ProgrammerController`:

 [[[ code('098708daf2') ]]]